 New directors participate in an orientation program throughout their first year on the Board to familiarize them with the Company's business, strategy, finances, policies, corporate governance practices and culture.
-The orientation program includes in-person meetings with the Company's senior executives and comprehensive background materials including our code of conduct, The Greater Good.
-Directors certify their commitment to The Greater Good every year.
-Additional orientation sessions with key advisors are provided for Audit and Compensation Committee members.
+The orientation program includes one-on-one meetings with the Company's senior executives and comprehensive background materials including our code of conduct, The Greater Good.
+Directors certify their commitment to The Greater Good when they join the Board and every year thereafter.
+Orientation sessions with key advisors are provided for incoming Audit and Compensation Committee members.
 Orientation sessions are also tailored upon request to meet directors' needs and interests.